Ssstaffsignal

 HTTP status codesEasy to enumerate"429 with Retry-After header.
 Standard.
 Moving on."

-Rate limit dashboard UISeems like a complete answer"Admin UI is a CRUD app.
+Rate limit dashboard UISeems complete"Admin UI is a CRUD app.
 Not interesting for this interview."

 Exact sliding window mathTextbook material"Sliding window approximation, ±1% error at boundaries.
 Acceptable."